yongggquannn/langchain_enabled_gpt_summariser/README.md

 # Docker Hackathon

-Run `pip install streamlit langchain openai chromadb tiktoken pypdf` to install all dependencies for the project.
+Run `pip install -r requirements.txt` to install all dependencies for the project.

 To run the app, use `streamlit run app.py`

-testcommit
+# Running from Docker

+1. Build the image of the file first
+`docker build -t pdfreader .`

+2. Run the container
+`docker run -p 8501:8501 pdfreader`